Best places to visit Wales UK: The Ultimate Guide

 Beaumaris on the Isle of Anglesey which is French for fair Marsh is part of the UNESCO heritage site that includes Beaumaris Castle.
 Anglesey lies on the North Welsh coast.

-Built by Edward I this castle was to be his crowning glory but it was never finished.
+Built by Edward I this is one of his medieval castles and was to be his crowning glory but it was never finished.
 The castle featured the best of medieval defensive designs with its round towers, inner and outer circuit walls, massive towered gates and a fortified dock.
 Beaumaris Castle is considered one of the finest surviving examples of a concentric medieval castle.

 Beaumaris Castle in Anglesey, Wales, UK